google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images/images-in-markup.markdown

 </figure>

 A good example of tappable, expandable images is provided by the J. Crew site.
-An disappearing overlay indicates that an image is tappable, providing a zoomed in image with fine detail visible.
+A disappearing overlay indicates that an image is tappable, providing a zoomed in image with fine detail visible.